 - Grilled Chicken Thighs (Crispy, juicy and made with just 3 ingredients.
 These are a summer staple for us!)

 - Carne Asada (Melt in your mouth tender and deeply flavorful!)

-- Grilled Green Beans ( Or Grilled Broccolini.
-Why not make a heart meal of just grilled veggies!?)
+- Grilled Green Beans (Or Grilled Fennel, Grilled Bok Choy or Grilled Broccolini).
+Why not make a hearty meal of just grilled veggies!?)

 How to Make Grilled Cauliflower Steaks

-Step 1: Cut two 1 to 1 1/2-inch slices from the center of two large cauliflower heads.
+Cut two 1 to 1 ½-inch slices from the center of two large cauliflower heads.
 Brush the sides of each steak with olive oil and season with salt and pepper.